Basis of Presentation and Significant Accounting Policies

-For the three months ended March 31, 2017 and 2016, the weighted average shares outstanding excluded certain stock options and potential shares from convertible debt of 30,269,987 and 4,404,632, respectively, from the calculation of diluted earnings per share because these shares would be anti-dilutive.
-Anti-dilutive warrants of 100,000 for each of the three months ended March 31, 2017 and 2016 were also excluded from the calculation.
+For the six months ended June 30, 2017 and 2016, the weighted average shares outstanding excluded certain stock options and potential shares from convertible debt of 683,074 and 4,412,132, respectively, from the calculation of diluted earnings per share because these shares would be anti-dilutive.
+Anti-dilutive warrants of 100,000 for each of the six months ended June 30, 2017 and 2016 were also excluded from the calculation.

 Certain prior year amounts have been reclassified to conform to the 2017 presentation, with no material effect on the presentation of December 31, 2016 or June 30, 2016.

-Accounts receivable are stated at amounts management expects to collect from outstanding balances both billed and unbilled (unbilled accounts receivable represent amounts recognized as revenue for which invoices have not yet been sent to clients).
-At March 31, 2017 and December 31, 2016, there were approximately $1,475,102 and $2,865,707, respectively, in outstanding unbilled amounts.
+Accounts receivable are stated at amounts management expects to collect from outstanding balances both billed and unbilled (unbilled accounts receivable represents amounts recognized as revenue for which invoices have not yet been sent to clients).
+At June 30, 2017 and December 31, 2016, there were $3,450,496 and $855,706, respectively, in outstanding unbilled amounts.
 Management provides for probable uncollectible amounts through a charge to earnings and a credit to a valuation allowance based on its assessment of the current status of individual accounts.
 To date, the Company has not recognized any losses due to uncollectible accounts.
 Balances still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable.
-The Company evaluated all accounts receivable and determined that no reserve for doubtful accounts was necessary at March 31, 2017 or December 31, 2016.
+The Company evaluated all accounts receivable and determined that no reserve for doubtful accounts was necessary at June 30, 2017 or December 31, 2016.

 Prepaid expenses are primarily comprised of Argentinian value added tax and prepaid insurance.
 The prepaid value added tax will be reduced as the Company continues to invoice customers in Argentina.